Ealisa is a freelance writer pursuing her bachelor's in psychology and minor in sociology. She also keeps pet rats.

 Due to their intelligence, personality, loyalty, and overall lovability, dogs have come to be part of families across the world.
 However, like other members of the family, dogs can become ill and need treatment.
 A urinary tract infection is one of the most common reasons a dog may be feeling under the weather.

 Approximately 14% of dogs will experience a UTI during their lifetime, with an increased risk noted in spayed females.

 Why Do Dogs Get UTIs?

-Types of bacteria are the number one cause for urinary tract infections.
+Bacteria are the number one cause of urinary tract infections.
 Your dog can ingest bacteria by eating unclean or spoiled food or water.
 Bacteria can also enter through the urethra to the bladder.
-Females are much more likely to get a urinary tract infection than males are because their urethra is much shorter, making it easier for bacteria to make its way to the bladder.
+Females are much more likely to get a urinary tract infection than males are because their urethra is much shorter, making it easier for bacteria to make their way to the bladder.

 What Are the Symptoms of UTIs in Canines?

 Symptoms will usually depend on the stage that the infection is.
 The following are the most common symptoms of canine UTIs.

 The first symptom that most owners will notice is their dog is using the bathroom more or less often than normal.
-This symptom is usually also the first symptom that is ignored.
-Many owners may notice the symptom, but simply think it is due to something less serious, such as the dog drinking more or less water than normal, hence using the restroom accordingly.
+This is usually also the first symptom that is ignored.
+Many owners may notice it, but simply think it is due to something less serious, such as the dog drinking more or less water than normal.

 However, it is important to remember that even if thirst seems to be the cause of abnormal urination, drinking more water can also be a symptom of a urinary tract infection.
 Dehydration is common in dogs with urinary tract infections because of their body’s reaction to fighting renal problems.

 Note: If your dog is an indoor dog that you take out to use the bathroom during the day, it is easier to notice a change in your dog’s urination patterns.
-However, even if your dog stays outdoors, you may notice them continually squatting to using the bathroom, but being unable to.
+However, even if your dog stays outdoors, you may notice them continually squatting to use the bathroom, but being unable to.